Which of the following items should be included in the heading of... | Study Prep in Pearson+

-Which of the following items should be included in the heading of an income statement?
+Which of the following items should be included in the heading of a balance sheet?

 A